nextest-rs/nextest/site/src/docs/reporting.md

 ## Displaying captured test output

-When `--no-capture` isn't used, nextest will capture standard output and standard error and buffer it internally.
+When `--no-capture` isn't used, nextest will capture standard output and standard error, and buffer it internally.

 ### …while tests are running